-Veri Cable provides a comprehensive range of high voltage cable, which includes XLPE underground insulated power cable, and overhead power line.
-Veri Cable is committed to becoming a world-class provider of voltage cable.
-Depend on the different international standards, our standard lv cables, mv cables and high voltage cables are designed for the primary distribution of power on networks.
+Veri Cable provides a comprehensive range of high-voltage cables, which includes XLPE underground insulated power cables and overhead power lines.
+Veri Cable is committed to becoming a world-class provider of voltage cables.
+Depending on the different international standards, our standard LV cables, MV cables, and high-voltage cables are designed for the primary distribution of power on networks.

-As the hv cables, it can be divided into aluminum high voltage cables and copper high voltage cables according to different materials.
+As HV cable, it can be divided into aluminum high-voltage cables and copper high-voltage cables according to different materials.
 With the complex environmental conditions and special requirements in areas, the use of copper core cables is more reliable in terms of quality and safety.
 According to our construction, the selection of cable models should refer to the surrounding environment, the corresponding means of laying, and the performance of electrical equipment.

 XLPE Insulated Armoured High Voltage Power Cables

-- Conductor Screen: Extruded layer of semi-conducting cross-linkable compound
+- Conductor Screen: An extruded layer of semiconducting cross-linkable compound

 - over the conductor and shall cover the surface completely